dg725005/English-to-Hindi/README.md

 # English-to-Hindi
-This applicationj translates English text to its Hindi equivalent
+This application translates English text to its Hindi equivalent